astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 - **Technical Constraints**: Fully client-side PDF generation; avoid network calls
 - **UX Considerations**: Preview or clear confirmation; accessible print styles

+#### 2.4.8 Compliance Maturity Radar (ACSC/NIST self-assessment)
+- **Feature Description**: A lightweight self-assessment that visualizes maturity across framework domains as a radar/spider chart (optional, for reporting and gap-finding).
+- **User Story**: As a compliance lead, I want a maturity chart so that I can communicate gaps against a known framework without building my own spreadsheet.
+- **Acceptance Criteria**:
+  - Users can select a framework preset (ACSC Essential Eight-inspired and NIST CSF-inspired domains) and record a simple score per domain (e.g., 0–4)
+  - The radar chart updates immediately and supports exporting as part of PDF reports
+  - The feature is clearly labeled as a self-assessment (assistive, not a certification)
+  - Users can store multiple assessments with timestamps (to show maturity trends at a high level)
+- **Priority**: P2 (valuable for some SMEs; keep optional to avoid overwhelming users)
+- **Dependencies**: Charting (2.1.4), export (2.4.7)
+- **Technical Constraints**: Offline-first; keep domain lists small and editable; avoid implying legal/compliance guarantees
+- **UX Considerations**: Plain-language domain descriptions; tooltips; default to hidden unless enabled in settings

 ## 3. Functional Requirements

 ### 3.1 Risk Management Functions